tsxoxo/asm/README.md

 - Create a config file for DosBox: `touch asm/dosbox-x.conf`
 - If You want DPMI, download a server like japheth's [here](https://www.japheth.de/HX.html)

-The rest of the setup I have put in the conf file for convenience.
+For the last step, copy the contents (or part of them) from the file `dosbox-x.conf` in this repo into your config.

+## Resources

 I stitched together the config based on tips found here:

 - [ Philip Bohun's Youtube asm guide ](https://www.youtube.com/watch?v=HcLA6F5UTIE&list=PLSiFUSQSRYANu14mkQADmVMYPcssk_IqP&index=1)